i2group/analyze/documentation/java-api/Configuring-the-audit-logging-to-database-example-project.md

 ## Before you begin

-You must have a development deployment of i2 Analyze and a configured development environment.
+You must have a development deployment of i2 Analyze that uses PostgreSQL or Db2 as its relational database, and a configured development environment.
 For more information, see [Preparing to use i2 Analyze Developer Essentials](Preparing-to-use-i2-Analyze-Developer-Essentials.md).

-For its relational database, the example uses the same instance as i2 Analyze, and as a result it has no additional requirements.
+For its database, the example uses the same instance as i2 Analyze, and as a result it has no additional requirements.

 ## About this task